willfurnass/sheffield_hpc/hpc/Choosing-appropriate-resources.rst

 For SMP only type parallel processing jobs: you can use a maximum of 16 cores on ShARC and 40 cores on Bessemer.
 Ideally you should use Bessemer as you can not only access more cores, you are using more modern cores.

-For MPI type parallel processing jobs: these can only run on ShARC and although you can access as many cores as are available you must consider how long a job will take to queue waiting for resources compared the the decrease in time for the job to complete computation.
+For multiple node MPI type parallel processing jobs: these can only run on ShARC and although you can access as many cores as are available you must consider how long a job will take to queue waiting for resources compared the the decrease in time for the job to complete computation.

+Single node MPI type parallel jobs can run on both ShARC (when running in the SMP parallel environment) and Bessemer.

 For both parallel processing methods you should run several test jobs using the tips from the `Time allocation <#time-allocation-limits>`_ section with various numbers of cores to assess what factor of speedup/slowdown is attained for queuing and computation / the total time for job completion.